wkoertgen/train.oracle12.migration/FAQ.md

 and note the new features of Oracle12c `Advanced Index Compression` and the new column `CON_ID` in every view. `CON_ID = 0` means `Container ID of the `CDB$ROOT`.

 There are roundabout 500 new features.
 You cannot learn all this in a single workshop or a single book.
+We could show some basics and special advanced features in special workshops.

-## 12. Startup / Shutdown databases
+## 13. Startup / Shutdown databases
 For new-comers only: there are different ways of shutting down and starting up, especially in Oracle12c Container Databases.
 This would be part of on extra workshop.
 For now see

 	SYS@UPGR>shutdown immediate